Dnrats/portfolio1/README.md

 LinkedIn: dnrats

 ## Acknowledgments
-I would like to thank my instructors and peers at Online Forma Pro for their support and guidance throughout my studies.
+I would like to thank my instructors and peers at Onlineformapro for their support and guidance throughout my studies.